-In the example here, notice how zones 1 and 2 are very close to the house and that they predominantly contain elements like the kitchen garden, chickens and a recreation.
-The outer zones are used for chicken forage the main crop gardens and food forestry.
+In the example below, notice how zones 1 and 2 are very close to the house and that they predominantly contain elements like the kitchen garden, chickens and a recreational space.
+The outer zones are used for chicken forage, the main crop gardens, and food forestry.

 Distance is one of the largest mistakes we see on properties and one of the easiest problems to sort out.

 Sectors are the trump card in the design toolbox.

 We describe Sectors this way: what are the moving factors (or energy flows) that move across your property?
 You may want to enhance or deflect them depending on your vision, values, behaviours and systems.

 Sector energies that we consider when doing property design include the following:

 - Local pollution sources